vesterheim/vesterheim.github.io/folk-art-school/instructors/hanna--rebecca.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 Rebecca Hanna is Scandinavian American, but only began pursuing her heritage as a student at Luther college.
-She is an elementary-school teacher at South Winneshiek School, and is very active in the Decorah Sons of Norway chapter.
+She is a retired elementary-school teacher, and is a member of the Decorah Sons of Norway chapter.
 Rebecca is a Vesterheim Gold Medalist and was instrumental in the creation of *Vesterheim* magazine, Vol. 3, No. 2, dedicated to woodworking.